vssssssssss/thinkster-django-angular-tutorial/chapter00.md

 You can find the boilerplate project on Github at [brwr/thinkster-django-angular-boilerplate](https://github.com/brwr/thinkster-django-angular-boilerplate).
 The repository includes a list of commands you need to run to get everything running.

+*NOTE: The boilerplate project requires PostgreSQL to be installed.
+You can download PostgreSQL [here](http://www.postgresql.org/download/).*

 *NOTE: If you are interested in a detailed appendix on setting up your environment, reach out to [@jamesbrwr](http://twitter.com/jamesbrwr) on Twitter.*

 Go ahead and follow the setup instructions now.